victoria-lyq/CheckerGameGUI/README.md

 # CheckerGameGUI
-A graphical game of Checkers (AKA Draughts) written in python using Turtle.
+A graphical game of Checkers written in python.